dimaga/CarND-MPC-Project/README.md

 In my case, default values, presented in MPC lab solution (N = 25, dt = 0.01), showed best results.
 Other values result in stability problems.

-Increasing planning horizon by longer timestep length (kN in MPC.cpp) or smaller update period (kDt) leads to the following issues:
+Increasing planning horizon by longer timestep length (kN in MPC.cpp) or smaller update period (kDtin MPC.cpp) leads to the following issues:

 * Longer fitting time, which adds up additional latency to the controller and causes stability problems.
-I tried to compensate that by measuring performance of my mps Solver() and adding it to the overall latency, see std::chrono usage in MPC::Solve() code of MPC.cpp
+I tried to compensate that by measuring performance of my MPC solver and adding it to the overall latency (see std::chrono usage in MPC::Solve() code of MPC.cpp)

-* Additional degrees of freedom for the planning problem (higher "variance", "overfitting").
-The planning path may introduce circular motion, intersecting road ledges and other parts of the environment - cost function does not fine controller for crossing obstacles
+* Additional degrees of freedom for the planning problem (higher "variance" or "overfitting").
+In some extreme cases, the planning path may suggest circular motion, arbitrarily intersecting road ledges and other parts of the environment, since my cost function does not fine controller for crossing obstacles

 * Update rate of the simulator may not correspond to update rate of the controlling application, which leads to different physics of the car

-Decreasing timestep length results in insufficient planning or horizon, not covering latency values.
+Decreasing timestep length results in insufficient planning or horizon, not covering latency values or ways to reach referenced trajectory.

 Decreasing update period (kDt) leads to too coarse planning route, not fully representing the physics of the car